roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Security management/Kube-apiserver audit logs.md

 You can manually enable audit log report functions.

-1. Enable apiserver audit log.
+1. Enable API server audit log.

-    View apiserver pod settings.
-That is, check whether audit log settings are configured for the startup parameters and environment variable.
+    View the API server pod settings of the three Master nodes.
+That is, check whether audit log settings are configured for the startup parameters, the policy file, the environment variable, and the mounting directory.

     -   Startup parameters